vuvantran/requestbody_polimophism/README.md

 # How to make a request body polymorphism

-This project is used to demostrate how to apply a flexible data structure to request body and process it on Java Spring Restful API.
+This project is used to demostrate how to apply a flexible data structure to request body and process it on **Java Spring Restful API.***

 ## Example
-In this example, we have two birds like Parrot and HummingBird and they are extended from Bird class.
+In this example, we have two birds like **Parrot** and **HummingBird** and they are extended from **Bird** class.
 Once user submit data to API, depend on what kind of bird its data structure may difference.
-However, from API, we just need a Bird class to receive these kind of birds and base on configuration we defined by annotation in Bird.java, Java will produce a correct instance we want.
+However, from API, we just need a Bird class to receive these kind of birds and base on configuration we defined by annotation in **Bird** class, Java will produce a correct instance we want.

 Bird's JSON data like:
 ```